 Like other kinds of salmon, coho salmon quality differs greatly depending on the run so buyers recommend learning about specific runs and their characteristics to identify the best salmon.
 Cohos caught by trolls and frozen at sea tend to have very high quality, although they have a higher price than coho salmon frozen on the shore, according to some buyers.

-Based on average landings of coho salmon from 2004-2014 and using 2016 Seafood Watch ratings, the sustainability breakdown of North American coho salmon is as follows:
+Based on average global landings of coho salmon from 2012-2015 and using 2016 Seafood Watch ratings and MSC certifications from 2013-2016, the sustainability breakdown of coho salmon is as follows:

 Coho salmon are anadromous, meaning they hatch in freshwater and migrate to saltwater to feed and grow.
 Coho return to freshwater between the ages of three and four to spawn.